 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

-A Spanish white made from grapes on the edge of extinction (verdil and merseguera anyone?) with 35% macabeo as a base, this is floral, delicate and soft with whistle-clean fruit and a hint of nuts.
+A Spanish white made from grapes on the edge of extinction (such as verdil and merseguera which we haven't even heard of, dominated by 35% macabeo).
+Floral, delicate and soft with fresh fruit and a nutty hint.

 - White Wine